 Attempts in the late 1960s to create an artificial lake and new motel accommodation in Mt Buffalo National Park Chalet were finally abandoned in 1972.

 The same government policy resulted in inappropriate development proposals for the Quarantine Station inside Point Nepean National Park in 2014.
-It was not the first time inappropriate developments proposed for the site were successfully opposed by VNPA and may not be the last.
+It was not the first time such developments proposed for the site were successfully opposed, likely not the last.

 In 2015, after a concerted VNPA campaign, the government rejected a planning permit application for a new road link between Mt Buller and Mt Stirling that would have sliced through fragile and threatened alpine communities.
 It was the same year that the option of 99-year leases in national parks to facilitate major commercial tourism developments inside parks was removed from the National Parks Act.